 For whatever reason, the authorities (or rather a few giant assholes) have tended to prescribe iodine in excess for years.
 The result: more and more people are reacting with allergies!

 The authorities (or rather a few brainwashed armchair farts) have enforced the use of artificially added iodine in frozen products, eggs, cheese, milk, meat and bread.
 Many people have strong reactions, the cause of which neither they nor their family doctor are rarely aware of.

 The artificially added iodine in food causes acne, cardiac arrhythmia and insomnia in many people.
-So it doesn't have to be your supervisor who is causing you these problems ...
+So it doesn't necessarily have to be your supervisor who is causing you these problems ...

-The thyroid gland is the starting point for numerous diseases which, among other things, can lead to disturbances in hormone metabolism and cause hypothyroidism or hyperthyroidism.
+The thyroid gland is the starting point for numerous diseases that can lead to hormone metabolism disorders and cause hypothyroidism or hyperthyroidism.

 Professor J. Hengstmann, thyroid specialist at the Berlin clinic, points out that iodized foods can cause hypothyroidism and even trigger Graves' disease.
-Patients then suffer from lack of drive, weight gain and hair loss, and feel weak and ill.Prof.
-Jürgen Hengstmann estimates that about 15% of the population suffers from this iodization.
+Patients then suffer from a lack of drive, weight gain and hair loss, they feel weak and ill.Prof.
+Jürgen Hengstmann estimates that around 15% of the population suffers from this iodization.

 How could they?

 It is also suspected that this type of iodization causes hyperactivity in children, as well as joint pain, migraine attacks and skin problems.

 The amount of iodine required varies from person to person: one thyroid gland needs less iodine, another more, in order to produce sufficient hormones for the metabolism; an extremely sensitive system that controls the growth and division of cells as well as the body's heat production.

 Tip: If possible, avoid iodized salt and foods to which iodine has been added!
 Next time you go shopping, take a little more time and read the small print.